How I Rank All 50 Disneyland Attractions

 How Everyone Else Ranks Disneyland Attractions

 Since Disneyland first opened, people have always debated about the "best" and the "worst" Disneyland attractions.
 There have been countless rankings of Disneyland attractions over the past 64 years of the park's operation, but these rankings are rarely of any use to other guests, because they are primarily based upon subjective considerations (you can recognize this type of ranking when phrases such as "my favorite" or "I like" are used).
-Therefore, I have created a very different (and much more useful) ranking of Disneyland Park attractions.
+Therefore, I have created a very different (and much more useful) ranking of Disneyland Park attractions (I am not including California Adventure Park attractions in this list).

 Why I Rank Disneyland Attractions Differently

-Because I work at Disneyland, I have the luxury of visiting the park as often as my schedule permits.
-Due to my frequent visits, I don't feel the same pressures that other visitors to the park might be under.
-I don't feel the pressure to ride all of the attractions in one day, or the pressure to ride only the attractions with the shortest wait time.
-Instead, I ride attractions because they tell a story.
-I ride attractions because they help me escape from reality and enjoy an immersive environment unlike anything I can find elsewhere.
+Because I have worked at Disneyland, I had the luxury of visiting the park as often as my schedule permits.
+Due to my frequent visits, I didn't feel the same pressures that other visitors to the park might be under.
+I didn't feel the pressure to ride all of the attractions in one day, or the pressure to ride only the attractions with the shortest wait time.
+Instead, I rode attractions because they tell a story.
+I rode attractions because they help me escape from reality and enjoy an immersive environment unlike anything I can find elsewhere.

-Not surprisingly, however, there are a lot of different attractions at Disneyland Park (fifty different attractions, to be precise), and some attractions are much more immersive than others.
+Not surprisingly, however, there are a lot of different attractions at Disneyland Park (more than fifty different attractions, to be precise), and some attractions are much more immersive than others.
 That's why I've ranked them for you, starting with the Least Immersive Attraction and ending with the Most Immersive Attraction.
 Unlike other "favorite" rankings, this list covers the pros and cons of each attraction's immersion, and doesn't leave out a single attraction.
+This post will also be updated as new attractions are added to Disneyland Park.

 It is my hope that the following list will help you decide what to do on your next visit to the Disneyland Resort.